Your cart

 Our Testing Experience

-This ComfortCare build suits average-weight back sleepers, combination sleepers who favor a slightly firmer feel, and budget-conscious shoppers who want a straightforward hybrid with real center reinforcement.
-Very sensitive side sleepers with lighter bodies may prefer the more cushioned Restonic lines.
+In short, this ComfortCare build suits average-weight back sleepers, combination sleepers who prefer a slightly firmer feel, and budget-conscious shoppers who want a straightforward hybrid with real center reinforcement.
+Very sensitive side sleepers may prefer the deeper cushioning in Restonic’s plusher lines.

 Pros & Cons